melezhik/sparrow/README.md

 # Task Boxes

-Sparrow tasks boxes are YAML format files to describe sequential tasks to run.
-You could think about sparrow boxes as of multi tasks - tasks run sequentially.
+Sparrow tasks boxes are JSON format files to describe sequential tasks to run.

-WARNING!
-This feature is not implemented yet.
+You could think about sparrow boxes as of multi tasks.
+Sparrow runs tasks from the box sequentially.

 # API